-The City of Whittier has successfully adopted and implemented such an ordinance.
-The ordinance also requires drought tolerant landscaping/xeriscaping.
+The City of Downey has ordinance language that satisfies this control measure.
+The City of Whittier also adopted and implemented such an ordinance.
+The City of Whittier's ordinance requires drought tolerant landscaping/xeriscaping.
 The ordinance language may be used as a template to develop similar ordinances for the other participating agencies, and as such is included in Appendix A-3-3.